Managing Stress And Anxiety

 Chronic stress and anxiety can cause serious imbalances in the body’s gastrointestinal, endocrine, cardiovascular, and nervous systems.
 Taking supplements can help offset these imbalances and the deficiencies they cause, therefore improving many symptoms of stress and anxiety.

 • Bio-Strath – a staff favourite!
-Studies in Europe show it reduces anxiety, improves stress tolerance and mental clarity, corrects pH.
+Studies in Europe show it reduces anxiety, improves stress tolerance, and corrects pH.

 • Vitamin C – anti-inflammatory, reduces anxiety and fatigue.